Steel crisis in Bremen: Mayor Bovenschulte is pissed off!

 Bremen im Fokus: Proteste gegen ArcelorMittals Entscheidung zur Absage der grünen Stahlproduktion – Zukunft der Branche ungewiss.

-Bremen in focus: Protests against ArcelorMittal's decision to cancel the green steel production - future of the industry uncertain.
-(Symbolbild/MND)
+Bremen in focus: Protests against ArcelorMittal's decision to cancel green steel production - future of the industry uncertain.

 Steel crisis in Bremen: Mayor Bovenschulte is pissed off!

-In Bremen, the signs are on storm: More than 1,000 employees of the Arcelormittal steel mill today protested against the company's decision to stop the planned switch to environmentally friendly hydrogen production.
-Mayor Andreas Bovenschulte, who supported the demonstration, commented "deeply disappointed and pissed off" about this decision, which is considered a massive setback for the Bremen business location and the jobs there.
-He called for a clear commitment to the steel industry from Bremen and the German politics to secure the future of the hut.
-"We have to do everything we can to get jobs and create a sustainable economic perspective," emphasized Bovenschulte.
-Spiegel worries.
+The signs are pointing to a storm in Bremen: More than 1,000 employees at ArcelorMittal's steelworks protested today against the company's decision to stop the planned switch to environmentally friendly hydrogen production.
+Mayor Andreas Bovenschulte, who supported the demonstration, expressed himself “deeply disappointed and furious” about this decision, which is seen as a massive setback for Bremen as a business location and the jobs there.
+He demanded a clear commitment to the steel industry from Bremen and German politics in order to secure the future of the steelworks.
+“We must do everything we can to preserve jobs and create a sustainable economic perspective,” emphasized Bovenschulte.
+Mirror reports a unanimous outcry from the workforce, who fear for their future.

-The reasons for the cancellation of the billion -dollar project are obvious.
-ArcelorMittal refers to "lack of economy and low availability of hydrogen", which makes the necessary change from coal to hydrogen, which is obtained from renewable energies.
-According to Tagesschau , the contract for funding has already been signed, which included a total of 1.3 billion euros from the federal government and the state of Bremen.
-For the decision not to take this opportunity, the company states that the high energy costs and the competition with cheaper providers from China are burdening the industry.
-The prospect of reaching CO2 reduction goals by 2030 also appears to them as not very realistic.
+The reasons for the cancellation of the multi-billion dollar project are obvious.
+ArcelorMittal cites “lack of economic viability and low availability of hydrogen,” which makes the necessary switch from coal to hydrogen produced from renewable energy impossible.
+Loud daily news The contract for funding has already been signed, which included a total of 1.3 billion euros from the federal government and the state of Bremen.
+The company states that the decision not to take this opportunity is due to high energy costs and competition from cheaper suppliers from China putting a strain on the industry.
+The prospect of achieving CO2 reduction targets by 2030 also seems unrealistic to them.

-The use of hydrogen for steel production is considered forward -looking.
-However, due to the current market situation, the question arises whether this approach is actually sustainable for ArcelorMittal.
-Traditional steel production is mainly via the blast furnace route, while the electrical duct process (EAF) is increasingly regarded as a sustainable alternative.
-Here, scrap is melted into electric laying stoves, which leads to significantly lower CO2 emissions.
-Swiss Steel Group emphasizes that the use of 100% green electricity and the use of the EAF procedure can be optimized and natural resources can be protected.
+The use of hydrogen for steel production is considered to be pioneering.
+However, the current market situation raises the question of whether this approach is actually viable for ArcelorMittal.
+Traditional steel production is primarily via the blast furnace route, while the electric arc process (EAF) is increasingly seen as a sustainable alternative.
+Scrap is melted in electric arc furnaces, which leads to significantly lower CO2 emissions.
+Swiss Steel Group emphasizes that by using 100% green electricity and using the EAF process, material consumption can be optimized and natural resources can be conserved.

 What future does the steel industry have in Germany, which is known to be one of the leading production locations in the EU?
-The Bremen Senate and Brandenburg's Prime Minister have announced that they are strongly committed to maintaining jobs.
+The Bremen Senate and Brandenburg's Prime Minister have announced that they will work hard to preserve jobs.
 However, the path of steel production is rocky.
-Up to 88,000 people in Germany are employed in this industry, which is one of the largest CO2 emitters in the country.
+Up to 88,000 people in Germany are employed in this industry, which is one of the country's largest CO2 emitters.

-The decision of ArcelorMittal to cancel the changeover is therefore of enormous importance not only for the employees, but also for the entire industry.
-The companies are required to continue to find innovative solutions in order to meet the challenges of the market and the climatic requirements.
-It remains to be seen whether alternatives such as the electrical light arch process or the promotion of hydrogen projects in other companies can offer real perspectives.
-The discussion about the future of steel production in Germany will surely continue to intensify.
+ArcelorMittal's decision to cancel the changeover is therefore of enormous importance not only for the employees, but also for the entire industry.
+Companies are required to continue to find innovative solutions to meet the challenges of the market and climatic requirements.
+It currently remains to be seen whether alternatives such as the electric arc process or the promotion of hydrogen projects in other companies can offer real prospects.
+The discussion about the future of steel production in Germany will certainly continue to intensify.